What is a prenatal panel?

 What do the results mean?

-If your results were not normal, you and/or your baby may get treatment to prevent serious health problems.
-Examples of some abnormal results and treatment include:
+If your results were not normal, you and/or your baby might get treatment to prevent serious health conditions.
+Examples of some abnormal results and treatments can include:

-• Rh incompatibility.
-You will receive medicine that prevents your body from making antibodies against your baby's red blood cells.
+- Rh incompatibility.
+You will receive medicine that prevents your body from making the antibodies that may damage your baby's red blood cells.

-• Infections (hepatitis, STDs, HIV).
+- Infections (hepatitis, STIs, HIV).
 You will receive medicine to treat the infection.
 If you have a hepatitis B infection, your baby will get a vaccine within a few hours of birth.

 Learn more about laboratory tests, references ranges, understanding results.